KazuKrawfish/Line_Of_Command/Manual.md

     -T - Attempt select below cursor.
     -M - If minion  selected, move below the cursor.
     -R - If minion selected, attack below the cursor.
+    -#0 - Toggle hide/show minions.
+    -#9 - Show range of minion beneath cursor.

+### Editor Mode

+Editor mode has several features that are accessed via the below keyboard inputs:

+    -X - Insert minion at cursor location.
+Follow this with the minion type's first three letters.
+Infantry is "inf", Armor is "arm", etc. Must be legal placement, so no tanks in the water!
+    -Q - Change the tile at cursor location.
+Follow this with the tile symbol letter.
+Plains is ".", forest is "+", etc. Must also be legal placement, so cannot place a land tile below a battleship, for instance.
+    -Z - Delete minion at cursor location.
+    -V - Immediately win the current game.
+If in campaign, will advance to the next mission.

 ### Minion State